-Even though there are many VPN providers on the market, choosing a VPN that won’t slow you down is hard, especially if you are on Google Fiber.
+Even though there are many VPN providers on the market, choosing a VPN that won’t slow you down is hard, especially if you are on Fiber Internet connection.
 Since VPN encrypts all incoming and outgoing traffic, generally with 256-bit key length, and reroutes everything through their VPN servers, some performance hit is always expected.
 The key here is some.
 Providers that offer the fastest VPN speeds have 1Gbps servers with load-balancing tools that aim to avoid server overload and ensure optimal server use.
 So if you choose the server in close proximity to your actual location or use the provider’s software to determine the best performing server, the difference in speed should be negligible, even on gigabit connection.

 Now let’s consider a few myths.